verifyica-team/pipeliner/README.md

 **Notes**

-- The properties file is a Java properties file
+- The properties file is a Java properties file format

 ### PIPELINER_IPC_IN